blancos-code/cotton-buds-tutorial/README.md

 # Debug
 ## If it does not work.
+- be sure you attach process AFTER loading screen / when you are in the world
 - if you are using process explorer, be sure you ran it with administrator priviledge, else try bypazz (method 1), it might work.
 - else try to rename <br>
 ![image](https://user-images.githubusercontent.com/79577721/233739941-c09378de-7aa7-4b34-a4ba-2625a849a12d.png) <br>